Time To Get A Contactless Business Credit Card? Here’s How To Get Your Own Tap-To-Pay Card

 How To Check If Your Credit Card Is Contactless-Enabled

-Here’s an example of what the symbol looks like on the back of a credit card (to the left of the Visa logo):
+Just look for a four-bar symbol that resembles a Wi-Fi logo to determine if your card can be used for contactless payment or tap-to-pay.
+Here’s an example of what the symbol looks like on a credit card (to the left of the Visa logo):

-If your card doesn’t have this symbol, it probably isn’t contactless-enabled.
-Should this be the case for you, you’ll need to reach out to your issuer to request a contactless card.
-We’ve outlined methods for requesting contactless cards from popular issuers in the next section.
+If your card doesn’t have this symbol, it probably isn’t enabled for contactless use.
+In that case, you’ll need to reach out to your issuer to request a contactless card.
+In the next section, we’ve outlined methods for requesting contactless cards from popular issuers.

 Note that not all merchants are set up to receive contactless credit cards.
 You’ll need to look for the wave symbol on the payment terminal when out shopping before you attempt to tap your card.
-If a payment terminal doesn’t have the symbol, you’ll need to swipe or insert the card to pay instead.
+If a payment terminal doesn’t have the symbol, you’ll have to swipe or insert the card instead.

 Issuers With Contactless Business Credit Cards

-A number of issuers offer contactless credit cards — in fact, nine of the top 10 US issuers are actively handing out contactless cards to customers as of April 2020, according to Visa.
-Here’s a look at a few of the bigger issuers that offer contactless cards and how you can get set up with one:
+Most major credit card companies offer the option of contactless credit cards.
+Here’s a look at a few of the bigger issuers that offer contactless business credit cards, along with information about how you can get set up with one: